CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-3.md

    ![](../images/ai15.png)

 ### Task 5: DeepSeek-R1 Model with Azure AI Inference

+In this task, you will configure and test the DeepSeek-R1 model by setting environment variables, initializing the client, and running sample queries in a Jupyter notebook.

 1. From the left navigation pane in the Visual Studio Code window, select **5-deep-seek-r1.ipynb** file.